Contact Us

 • Not driving under the influence of alcohol if the charges you face relate to substance abuse.

-• Bail denia This is a decision usually reserved for the most extreme felonies, like murder or aggravated assault.
+• Bail denial.
+This is a decision usually reserved for the most extreme felonies, like murder or aggravated assault.

 What Happens If A Defendant Cannot Post Bail?